hyperhq/docs.hyper.sh-pi/Feature/volume.md

 volume "vol1" deleted
 ```

-You can also mount the same volume to different mountpoints of the same container.
+You can also mount the same volume to different mountpoints of the different containers.

 ```sh
 $ pi create volume vol2 --size=1